sakthisun/Exploratory-Data-Analysis-using-SQL/README.md

 I performed exploratory data analysis on this sales data using MySQL and gathered several insights about the dataset.

-Sales Analysis
+Sales Analysis:

-Total orders of the company
+Total orders of the company.
-Total revenue of the company
+Total revenue of the company.
-Revenue distribution by year
+Revenue distribution by year.
-Revenue distribution by month
+Revenue distribution by month.
-Revenue distribution by quarter
+Revenue distribution by quarter.
-Maximum order value
+Maximum order value.

-Product Analysis
+Product Analysis:

-Top 5 selling products by revenue
+Top 5 selling products by revenue.
-Total number of products available
+Total number of products available.
-Top 5 expensive products
+Top 5 expensive products.

-Customer Analysis
+Customer Analysis:

-Total number of customers
+Total number of customers.
-Total customers by age group
+Total customers by age group.